sftcd/openssl/esnistuff/design.md

 public key is the binary form of ESNIKeys so needs to be base64 encoded before being put in a zone file.
 I've yet to test that these are good keys - have just generated and formatted 'em so far.
 This should likely go into some tools or utils directory, not sure yet.
+Lastly, this does allow private key re-use, just in case that may be needed, but we should decide if that could be removed, which seems safer in general.

 ### APIs